A scene where a character confesses things to a priest, whether or not they're (implicitly or explicitly) Catholic.

 - The film version of Amadeus uses the Framing Device of Salieri's confession to a priest.
 (The play version just talks to the audience).

-- The Godfather Part III has Michael Corleone confessing his sins to a priest.
+- The Godfather Part III has Michael Corleone confessing his sins to a priest (Cardinal Lamberto, who later is elected Pope).
 The priest considers Michael so evil that this is what he has to say: "Your sins are terrible.
-It is just that you suffer.
+And it is just that you suffer.
 Your life could be redeemed, but I know you don't believe that.
 You will not change."
-Note that a precondition for the Sacrament of Confession is sincere sorrow and repentance, and willingness to change.
+Note that a precondition for the Sacrament of Confession is sincere contrition and willingness to change.
 A priest has the right to refuse absolution to someone who does not appear to be repentant.
 Pertaining to this, while the priest does chastise Michael for his lifetime of evil, Michael is visibly sorrowful for his sins, and the priest gives him absolution.

-- In the Movie Adaptation of Ghost Rider, Blackheart goes into a church and says, "Forgive me, Father, for I have sinned...
+- In Ghost Rider (2007), Blackheart goes into a church and says, "Forgive me, Father, for I have sinned...
 I've sinned a lot."

-- Used rather badly in the 1994 film Priest.
-A great moral conflict is created when someone reveals to a priest in a confessional booth that he is committing, and has every intention of continuing to commit, a heinous and disgusting crime.
+- Used rather badly in Priest (1994).
+A great moral conflict is created when someone reveals to a priest in a confessional booth that he is committing and has every intention of continuing to commit, a heinous and disgusting crime.
 From that point on, the priest is deeply conflicted about whether to reveal this information to the police.
 The only problem is that the seal of the confessional does not apply in this situation.
 The seal of the confessional applies to all sacramental confessions, and to sacramental confessions only, regardless of where the priest hears them.
 Note to future criminals: if you go into a confessional booth and tell the priest that you have perpetrated a crime, intend to perpetrate the crime again, are not sorry or remorseful at all, and are not seeking any advice or counsel, that priest has every canonical right to turn you in to the police.
+Though the movie does make a point of how said priest is not keeping up the seal of the confessional for the perpetrator, but for the victim of the crime who has told him the same thing in the confessional and repeatedly asked him to keep silence.

 - Agent Smecker in The Boondock Saints goes to a confessional whilst very hung over.
 He realized that the McManus brothers were only killing bad guys who would otherwise get away and asked the priest's advice on whether he should help them or turn them in.
 The priest reluctantly gives Smecker his blessing, but only because Rocco has a gun to his head (while Connor is holding a gun to Rocco's head at the same time; the brothers do not like it when anyone hurts a member of the clergy, and Rocco had originally wanted to kill Smecker because he perceived him to be a liability, which neither of the brothers wanted either).